tenable/terrascan/README.md

     - Use of AWS Key Management Service (KMS) with Customer Managed Keys (CMK)
     - Use of SSL/TLS and proper configuration
 - **Security Groups**
-    - Ingress rule not open to 0.0.0.0/0 on port other than 443 or 22
+    - Provisioning SGs in EC2-classic
-    - Ingress rules on non-standard ports outside of RFC1918 IP space
+    - Ingress open to 0.0.0.0/0
 - **Logging & Monitoring**
     - Access logs enabled to resources that support it
 - **Public Exposure**